-12. To receive a report of matters reserved to the Council
+12 To receive a report of matters reserved to the Council and to consider any recommendations

 Councillor Finch, the Leader of the Council, presented the report of matters reserved to Council.
 In relation to the item on Pooling of Pension Fund Investment Management Arrangements Councillor Bass, Chairman of the Essex Pension Fund Steering Board, explained that he had hoped to bring to Council a final Inter-Authority Agreement but there were ongoing discussions.
 He requested that Council note the decision and at a later meeting approve specific recommendations.